giuleon/ColumnFormattingButtons/README.md

 ![Column Formatting setValue](./preview.png)

 ## Requirements
-The following column have to be created in the Microsoft or SharePoint list:
+The following columns have to be created in the Microsoft or SharePoint list:
 **Status**: choice field with some value (Pending, Available, Unavailable, Out of Stock) **OutOfStockYesNo**: Yes/No column
 **DecidedBy**: Person column